tu-darmstadt-ros-pkg/legged_locomotion_library/README.md

 Drag a goal pose (shortcut 'g') on the grid to start planning.

 **Note:** The paper also presents the full integration pipeline using the L3 Step Controller, i.e. the robot autonomously running over rough terrain using L3.
 However, this version requires access to the internal ANYbotics research community repositories.
-Upon request, the step controller integration can be migrated to the ANYmal C version.
+If you are lucky to have access to these repositories, the step controller integration can be migrated to the ANYmal C version on request.
 Just leave me a message!

 #### Remarks

-Turning in place is quite a challenge for search-based planners as this locomotion pattern involves steps that does not monotonically decrease the total path cost.
+Turning in place is quite a challenge for search-based planners as this locomotion pattern involves steps that does not monotonically decrease the total path cost (depression region).
 To overcome this challenge, the L3 provides state-based adaptive state sampling.
 In this case, the `AnymalTurningStateGenerator` plugin is used by the planner to explicitly generate gait patterns that result in a turning motion in the desired direction.